Juan Raúl Padrón Griffe

 About me

-I am a researcher in computer graphics at the Graphics and Imaging Lab at the Universidad de Zaragoza, working at the intersection of physically-based rendering, material modeling, and geometry processing.
-My research centers on multi-scale materials, from biological tissues such as human skin, scales, and feathers, to intricate human-made structures like cosmetics and granular media.
-Recently, I have also explored particle dynamics for sampling in computer graphics, including our recent paper accepted to EGSR 2026.
-My work has been published at different computer graphics venues including the Eurographics Symposium on Rendering (EGSR), Pacific Graphics (PG), and SIGGRAPH.
-I am currently collaborating with Zahra Montazeri's group on the representation and rendering of textiles, with a submission under review and a second project underway.
+I am a computer graphics researcher at the Graphics and Imaging Lab at the Universidad de Zaragoza, working at the intersection of physically-based rendering, material modeling, and geometry processing.
+My research centers on multi-scale materials, from biological tissues such as human skin, scales, and feathers, to intricate human-made structures like cosmetics and textiles, to granular materials.
+My work has been published at different computer graphics venues including the Eurographics Symposium on Rendering (EGSR), Pacific Graphics (PG), SIGGRAPH and SIGGRAPH Asia.
+I am currently collaborating with Zahra Montazeri's group on the representation and rendering of textiles, including a paper on fabric flyaways represented with Gaussian primitives accepted to SIGGRAPH Asia 2026 and a second project underway.

 I completed my PhD as a Marie Sklodowska-Curie Fellow of the EU Project PRIME, supervised by Prof. Adolfo Muñoz and Prof. Adrian Jarabo.
 Earlier, during my Master of Science in Informatics at the Technical University of Munich, I conducted research on 3D scanning and neural rendering for object and face relighting, advised by Prof. Justus Thies; this followed a Bachelor of Science in Computer Science at the Universidad Central de Venezuela, where my thesis explored procedural terrain generation and visualization.